apache/drat/README.md

 Useful Environment Variables
 ==
 The following useful environment variables are set by RADIX but can be overwritten on a per DRAT install basis.
-Here's the default confg, feel free to change/override in your own environment.
+Here's the default config, feel free to change/override in your own environment.

 ```